kalimawiki/blog-writing/content/posts/in-depth-with-insilico-medicine_-redefining-pharma-through-artificial-intelligence-2025-06-17.md

 Alex Zhavoronkov is a Latvian-born longevity researcher.
 Previously at Johns Hopkins, he founded the Biogerontology Research Foundation.
 Since 2013, he has published 2 books, including “The Ageless Generation: How Advances in Biomedicine Will Transform the Global Economy.”
 He has been directing the strategic growth and innovation of Insilico since its founding in 2014.
 (Source: SpringerNature Research Community)

 - **Feng Ren, PhD - Co-CEO & Chief Scientific Officer:**
-Feng Ren is an alumni of Harvard and GSK, specializing in small-molecule drug development.
+Feng Ren is an alumnus of Harvard and GSK, specializing in small-molecule drug development.
 He joined Medicilon before moving to Insilico in 2021.
 He has published extensively and has driven core internal and external R&D collaborations since joining Insilico.
 (Source: insilico.com)

 - **Alex Aliper, PhD - President:**
 Alex Aliper is a pioneer in applying AI to multi-omics and chemistry, credited with leading AI-designed molecules into human trials.
-He built a 100+ engineer team that developed state-of-the-art software products for target discovery, small molecule generation and clinical trial outcome prediction and has published over 50 peer-reviewed publications.
+He built a 100+ engineer team that developed state-of-the-art software products for target discovery, small molecule generation, and clinical trial outcome prediction and has published over 50 peer-reviewed publications.
 (Source: insilico.com)

 - **Michelle Chen, PhD - Chief Business Officer:**
 She was named among the Top 25 Biotech Executives of 2024 by Healthcare Technology Report, a leading provider of healthcare sector news and research.
 At Insilico Medicine, she is responsible for driving strategy, corporate and global business development, and for leading major pharma collaborations such as a $1.2 billion multi-target deal with Sanofi in 2022.
 (Source: EurekAlert)

 - **Sujata Rao, MD - Chief Medical Officer:**
 Sujata Rao has over 15 years of experience in the pharmaceutical industry as a senior executive in the area of clinical development and medical affairs.
-In 2023, she was appointed Chief Medical Officer, and has been playing a pivotal role in designing the first patient dosing regime for one of Insilico's most promising candidate for IPF in a Phase II clinical study.
+In 2023, she was appointed Chief Medical Officer and has been playing a pivotal role in designing the first patient dosing regime for one of Insilico's most promising candidates for IPF in a Phase II clinical study.
 She also led two other AI-derived assets: a USP1 inhibitor for solid tumors (with FDA IND clearance) and a COVID-19 drug effective against resistant variants (Source: EurekAlert).
-She has been actively presents Insilico’s oncology portfolio at top-tier conferences (e.g., AACR, ESMO), including advancing ISM8207, a QPCTL inhibitor for hard-to-treat cancers (Source: EMSO Annals of Oncology)
+She has been actively presenting Insilico’s oncology portfolio at top-tier conferences (e.g., AACR, ESMO), including advancing ISM8207, a QPCTL inhibitor for hard-to-treat cancers (Source: EMSO Annals of Oncology)

 ## 3. Technologies and Platforms